Graduate Transfer Student Admission and Transfer Credit Guidelines

-Transfer students are welcome at Houghton with preference given to individuals who present a grade-point average of 3.00 or higher.
-Transfer students are expected to reside initially in college housing unless they are students commuting from home.
+Transfer students are welcome at Houghton.
+Preference is given to individuals who present a grade-point average of 3.00 or higher.
+Transfer students are expected to initially reside in college housing, unless they are commuting from home.

-Transfer students must submit an official transcript from all colleges attended in addition to a high school transcript and Christian character recommendation.
+Transfer students must submit: an official transcript from all colleges attended, their official high school transcript, and Christian character recommendations.
+Undergraduate Transfer Credit Guidelines

-- Transfers must complete at least 30 hours at Houghton and earn at least 50 percent of their major hours here.
+- Transfers must complete at least 30 hours at Houghton and earn at least 50 percent of their major hours at Houghton

-- Transfer credits are accepted from institutions that are regionally accredited and listed by the U.S. Office of Education in its current Education Directory, Colleges and Universities.
+- Transfer credits are accepted from institutions that are regionally accredited and listed by the U.S. Office of Education in its current Education Directory of Colleges and Universities.